 In addition to various socioeconomic and community factors, individual behaviours play a key role in health and wellbeing outcomes.
-These include adverse health behaviours, such as tobacco smoking, physical inactivity, poor nutrition, alcohol consumption and illicit drug
+These include adverse health behaviours, such as

-This section presents data on tobacco use, alcohol consumption, substance use, breastfeeding practices, physical activity level and dietary behaviour using data from the 2008 NATSISS and 2004-05 NATSIHS.
+This section presents data on tobacco use, alcohol consumption, substance use, breastfeeding practices, physical activity level, and dietary behaviour using data from the 2008 NATSISS and 2004-05 NATSIHS.